Almost 19,000 kilometres from Auckland city lies a tranquil, tiny village called Avène.

 The Avène skincare range

-Created by Pierre Fabre in 1990, all the eponymously named products in the Avène skincare range are infused with the thermal spring water.
-Made on-site in a plant near the Hydrotherapy Center, the products are born from need rather than marketing spin.
-You don't have to have sensitive skin to benefit from this hydrating, natural skincare line.
-However, if your skin is sensitive, the Tolérance Extrême is ideal for allergy-prone skin.
-While the XeraCalm range is designed for anyone suffering from eczema, itchiness and dehydrated skin.
-TriXera Nutrition Cleanser and Lotion are the perfect daily skin combination for the entire family, and, for anyone who suffers from breakouts or acne the Cleanance range, reduces the oil (sebum) production in the skin, and gently exfoliates to keep blocked pores and redness at bay.
+Created by Pierre Fabre in 1990, the Avène skincare range infuses all products with thermal spring water.
+Made on-site at a plant near the Hydrotherapy Center, the products were born of need rather than marketing spin.
+You don't need sensitive skin to benefit from this hydrating, natural skincare line.
+If your skin is sensitive, Tolérance Extrême is ideal for allergy-prone skin.
+The XeraCalm range is designed for anyone with eczema, itchiness, or dehydrated skin.
+TriXera Nutrition Cleanser and Lotion are the perfect daily skin combination for the whole family, and for anyone with breakouts or acne, the Cleanance range reduces oil (sebum) production and gently exfoliates to keep blocked pores and redness at bay.

-There are 55 products available here in New Zealand, these are free from parabens, artificial fragrance, and alcohol.
+There are 55 products available here in New Zealand; these are free from parabens, artificial fragrance, and alcohol.
 The jewel in the crown is the natural Thermal Avène Spring Water.
-The water in each spray can come directly from the underground spring; it’s then packed and wrapped and sent around the world.
+The water in each spray can come directly from the underground spring; it’s then packed, wrapped, and sent around the world.
 One can is sold somewhere in the world every second, 24 hours a day.
-It makes the ideal toner, (always massage the water into the skin), helps skin creams and serums absorb faster, soothes sunburn and shaving rash, and a spritz on the skin anytime is the ideal way to instantly hydrate your complexion - brilliant for travel.
+It makes the ideal toner (always massage the water into the skin), helps skin creams and serums absorb faster, soothes sunburn and shaving rash, and a spritz on the skin anytime is the ideal way to instantly hydrate your complexion - brilliant for travel.

 My Avène experience

-Unlike any other beauty pilgrimage I have made, my experience at Avène and of the thermal spring water left a lasting impression.
-It instantly softens your skin, after just a 20-minute bath, and it's like drinking bottled liquid silk.
+Unlike any other beauty pilgrimage I have made, my experience at Avène and the Thermal Spring Water left a lasting impression.
+It instantly softens your skin after just a 20-minute bath, and it's like drinking bottled liquid silk.
 I can only imagine the joy it would bring to someone whose skin is always itchy, scaly and red.
-Not to mention the positive effect it has on your self-esteem to see the visible results after only a few weeks.
+Not to mention the boost to your self-esteem from seeing visible results after only a few weeks.
 While I don't suffer from a stressful skin condition, my skin was dry after my 36-hour journey to Avène, but after only 12 hours at the Hydrotherapy Center, my skin and body felt recharged.
-While this is a medical facility, it's location is spa-like, and the atmosphere is warm and nurturing.
-The center also prides itself on giving back.
-First to the locals (most of the people that live in Avène work at the centre), and the National Park, once the water is used at the Hydrotherapy Center, it is recycled, cleaned, and returned to the spring that bubbles through the 3,000-hectare unspoiled countryside surrounding the facility.
-And, to every person that visits.
-During my stay, I watched families who had travelled from all over the world to bathe in this water.
+While this is a medical facility, it feels spa-like, and the atmosphere is warm and nurturing.
+The centre also prides itself on giving back.
+First to the locals (most of the people who live in Avène work at the center), and the National Park: once the water is used at the Hydrotherapy Center, it is recycled, cleaned, and returned to the spring that bubbles through the 3,000-hectare unspoiled countryside surrounding the facility.
+And to every person who visits.
+During my stay, I watched families travel from all over the world to bathe in this water.
 Tiny babies, kids, teens, and grandparents, looking to the symbol of purity, the healing spring water that can soothe skin ailments.
-That alone was proof that the precious water from Avène is for so many the elixir of a much happier life.
+That alone was proof that the precious water from Avène is, for so many, the elixir of a much happier life.

 My daily Avène beauty routine